top of page

 Hildebrand Ranch

 Hildebrand Ranch is our newest vineyard.
 It features a south facing slope and adjoins High Pass to the East.
 We purchased Hildebrand Ranch in January 2019.
-Varieties at this vineyard will include Pinot Noir, Pinot Gris, Riesling, and Sauvignon Blanc.
-We are projecting our first harvest for 2022.
+Varieties at this vineyard so far include Pinot Noir, Pinot Gris, Riesling, and Sauvignon Blanc, Chardonnay, Silvaner, Bacchus, Chenin Blanc, and Gamay Noir.

 bottom of page